MatthewReid854/reliability/docs/Fitting a model to ALT data.rst

 Before reading this section, you should be familiar with `ALT probability plots <https://reliability.readthedocs.io/en/latest/ALT%20probability%20plots.html>`_, and `Fitting distributions <https://reliability.readthedocs.io/en/latest/Fitting%20a%20specific%20distribution%20to%20data.html>`_ to non-ALT datasets.

-The module ``reliability.ALT`` contains fitting function for 20 different ALT life-stress models.
+The module ``reliability.ALT_fitters`` contains fitting function for 20 different ALT life-stress models.
 Each model is a combination of the life model with the scale or location parameter replaced with a life-stress model.
 For example, the Weibull-Exponential model is found by replacing the :math:`\alpha` parameter with the equation for the exponential life-stress model as follows:

 :math:`\text{Weibull PDF:} \hspace{40mm} f(t) = \frac{\beta t^{ \beta - 1}}{ \alpha^ \beta} .exp \left(-(\frac{t}{\alpha })^ \beta \right)`